With the right experience and connections, you can jumpstart your career in the music industry.

 A: Yes.
 From day one a full time job placement coordinator works to try and find students work.
 Additionally, the Recording Connection Stay Connected program provides employment assistance for up to a year after graduation.

-A: The course scheduling is very flexible and Recording Connection will try to work around anyone’s full or part time job schedule.
-Class is also available nights and weekends.
-The average course length is six months, depending upon the student’s schedule.
+A: The course or program scheduling is flexible and Recording Connection will try to work around anyone’s job schedule.
+Class is often available nights and weekends, depending on mentor availability.
+The average program length is six months, depending upon the student’s schedule.

-A: The Company bases its decision to accept, or not accept students, solely on what it perceives their work ethic, drive, and motivation and nothing else.
+A: Recording Connection, a program area of the School (RRFC) bases its decision to accept, or not accept students, solely on what it perceives their work ethic, drive, motivation and current state and city laws which vary according to mentored externship location.

 A: None.
 Provided the student has a computer, everything else a student needs is included in with our course.
 Recording Connection will either buy or provide students with all necessary course materials and software.